 How Long Should You Spend in the Faroe Islands?

-You might ask the wrong people, but as we always say, we could easily spend a summer exploring and enjoying all the epic hikes.
+You might be asking the wrong people, but as we always say, we could easily spend a whole summer in the Faroes exploring and enjoying all the epic hikes.
 We know most people don’t have a summer to kill in the Faroe Islands.
-That being said, anything less than 7 days in the Faroes would be tragic and would not give you nearly enough time to enjoy all the fantastic things to do in the Faroes.
+That being said, anything less than seven days in the Faroes would be tragic and would not give you nearly enough time to enjoy all the fantastic things to do in the Faroe Islands.

-We recommend first times spend 7-10 days exploring the Faroes.
+We recommend first-timers spend 7-10 days exploring the Faroes.
 We spent a week in the Faroes on our first trip and ten days on our second trip.
-I felt that both trips were way too short.
+I left both times, feeling that both trips were way too short.

 How to Get to the Faroe Islands